GoodsChain/backend/memory-bank/activeContext.md

 13. The addition of Swagger API documentation significantly improves the usability and discoverability of the API for developers and consumers.
 14. Standardized response models (`ErrorResponse`, `SuccessResponse`) enhance API consistency.
 15. The established Clean Architecture and modular design facilitated the addition of new CRUD APIs (e.g., for Car) with relative ease and consistency.
+16. The implementation of the CustomerCar module demonstrated how to handle many-to-many relationships in a Clean Architecture context, with clear separation of concerns and a focus on relation-specific operations (GetByCustomerID, GetByCarID).
+17. The routing design provides both entity-centric access (through the `/customer-cars` endpoints) and relationship-centric access (through `/customers/:customer_id/cars` and `/cars/:car_id/customers`), offering flexibility in how data can be retrieved.